What Is Reiki Healing? Can Reiki Help Me?

 - Do you sometimes feel isolated, hopeless to address the challenges of your life?

 - Do you want to develop your inner spiritual connection, on your own terms?

 Reiki is a spiritual healing practice that helps your system balance itself.
 Balance is always a good thing, because your body can only self-heal when your nervous system is balanced.

 By encouraging your system toward balance, Reiki practice can help you in any situation, even when it isn’t the only help you need.

-Reiki practice is unique in that you can receive a Reiki treatment or you can learn Reiki self practice in-person or in a live, interactive online training.
-Once you’ve learned Reiki self practice, you’ll be able to move yourself toward balance with the touch of your hand.
+You can learn Reiki self practice in a live, interactive online training.
+Once you’ve completed your Reiki training, you’ll be able to move yourself toward balance with the touch of your hand.

 Balance means different things at different times.
 If you are tired, you’ll feel refreshed.
 If you are anxious, you’ll feel serene.
 If you are distressed, you’ll feel comforted.

 Instead of feeling overwhelmed, you’ll discover a renewed clarity and purpose.
 And these subjective changes come with physical changes associated with deep relaxation, such as a slower heart rate and easier breathing.

 The first session usually brings improvement, and the benefits grow with repeated sessions.
 In emergencies or during intensive care, patients often show benefit within a few minutes.